What is a Ground Lease (Pros and Cons)

 A development project is rarely paid for in cash.
 In fact, there are different kinds of loans or mortgages available to finance the construction and/or improvement of the land.
 In order to grant the exorbitant amounts of money required to develop a commercial project, banks will require some collateral in the event the business defaults.

+Should the business fail, there is a hierarchy of who gets to claim the assets to recoup their investment.
 Top priority is usually either the bank providing the loan or the landowner.
 From here stem two basic types of ground leases – subordinated or unsubordinated.

 Subordinated Ground Lease